Hugh Masekela: Social initiatives

 Masekela was involved in several social initiatives, and served as a director on the board of the Lunchbox Fund, a non-profit organization that provides a daily meal to students of township schools in Soweto.

 Personal life and death

 From 1964 to 1966 Masekela was married to singer and activist Miriam Makeba.
 He had subsequent marriages to Chris Calloway (daughter of Cab Calloway), Jabu Mbatha, and Elinam Cofie.
 During the last few years of his life, he lived with the dancer Nomsa Manaka.
 He was the father of American television host Selema Masekela.
 Poet, educator, and activist Barbara Masekela is his younger sister.

 Masekela died in Johannesburg on the early morning of 23 January 2018 from prostate cancer, aged 78.

 Awards and honours

 Masekela was honoured with a Google Doodle on 4 April 2019, which would have been his 80th birthday.
 The Doodle depicts Masekela, dressed in colourful shirt, playing a flugelhorn in front of a banner.

+In 2026, a new nightclub called "Hugh's" dedicated to Masekela's memory opened in Johannesburg, set up in collaboration with the Hugh Masekela Heritage Foundation.